 If you are outraged by the proposed guidelines, did you know that current regulations allow, to some extent, the U.S. government to deny green card and permanent residence applications if the applicant receives public social benefits.
 The proposed rule seeks to expand the authority of immigration officials to allow them to dismiss an even larger number of applications from immigrants seeking to obtain a green card or permanent residence when deemed a burden on U.S. taxpayers.

 Critics of the Trump administration fear that the proposed changes would prompt immigrants to stay away from government assistance programs.
 Are you a legal immigrant receiving financial aid from the U.S. government who wants to obtain a green card or permanent residence?
-Get a free consultation from our Salt Lake City green card attorney at Familia America.
+Get a consultation from our Salt Lake City green card attorney at Familia America.
 Let us evaluate your particular situation and explain your legal options.
 Call at 801-656-9605 today.